top of page

 How Do Utility Submetering Systems Work?

-As a first step, each unit receives its own meter or micrometers (when multiple meters are connected to each fixture in the unit).
+The first step is installing individual meters or micrometers (when multiple meters are connected to each fixture in the unit) inside an apartment unit.
 These meters connect to a central system or network that collects usage data.

 Depending on the setup, the data is either written down by hand or sent automatically to a database.